-The team captain is Denis Onyango who took over the reins from Geoffrey Massa after quitting international football mid-2017.
+The team captain is Denis Onyango who took over the reins from Geoffrey Massa after quitting international football in mid-2017.
 Onyango plays his club football with Mamelodi Sundowns in South Africa.
 The assistant captain is Hassan Wasswa who plays for Al Ittihad Jedda in Saudi Arabia.

 Uganda Cranes Coaches since 1969